iterative/dvc.org/content/blog/2019-03-05-march-19-dvc-heartbeat.md

 ### Q: [Managing data and pipelines with DVC on HDFS](https://discordapp.com/channels/485586884165107732/485596304961962003/545562334983356426)

-With DVC, you could connect your data sources from HDFS with your pipeline in your local project, by simply specifying it as an external dependency.
+With DVC, you could connect your data sources from HDFS with your pipeline in your local project, by specifying it as an external dependency.
 For example let’s say your script `process.cmd` works on an input file on HDFS and then downloads a result to your local workspace, then with DVC it could look something like: